Generic name: quazepam [ KWAY-ze-pam ]

 You should not use quazepam if you are allergic to it, or if you have:

 sleep apnea (breathing stops during sleep); or

 May cause birth defects.
 Do not use if you are pregnant.
 If you use quazepam during pregnancy, your baby could be born with life-threatening withdrawal symptoms, and may need medical treatment for several weeks.
 Use effective birth control while using quazepam.
 Tell your doctor if you become pregnant.

 Tell your doctor if you have ever had:

 suicidal thoughts or actions;

 Not approved for use by anyone younger than 18 years old.

 How should I take quazepam?

-Follow the directions on your prescription label and read all medication guides.
+Follow the directions on your prescription label and read all medication guides or instruction sheets.
 Never use quazepam in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to use more of quazepam.

 When you first start taking quazepam, you may need to cut the tablet in half to get the correct dose.
 Follow your doctor's dosing instructions carefully.